Police Cadet Program

 Police Cadets are required to complete an extensive 102 hour in-house training program designed by experienced members of the law enforcement community.
 The Officer-In-Charge of the Police Cadet Program, along with the Police Department Training Division provide additional training throughout the year to ensure the highest level of professionalism.

-Candidates for employment with the George Mason University Police Cadet Program must pass a background investigation.
+Candidates for employment with the George Mason University Police Cadet Program must pass a background investigation, must have a valid drivers license along with a good driving record and a willingness to serve the community.

 The George Mason University Police Cadet Program offers a wide range of services designed to meet the needs of the university while providing students with an opportunity to gain valuable insight into law enforcement.
-For more information on how you can be a part of this growing program or how the program can meet your needs, contact Sergeant Donald Daniels at (703) 993-2829 or by e-mail.
+For more information on how you can be a part of this growing program or how the program can meet your needs, contact Capt.
+P. Surber at (703) 993-2816 or at firstname.lastname@example.org.